tlahin/roger_skyline_1/README.md

   The configuration of postfix is located in `/etc/postfix/main.cf`, but you can also use postfixes own command `postconf` to query or configure settings directly.

-  We want to edit our mailboxes location with a command `sudo postconf -e "home_mailbox = mail/"`.
+  You want to edit your mailboxes location with a command `sudo postconf -e "home_mailbox = mail/"`.

   Restart postfix service with a command: `sudo service postfix restart`.